 Southampton is a port city on England’s south coast, located on the River Itchen in Hampshire.
 It serves as a central transport hub for the region, with extensive bus services connecting the city to surrounding areas.
+A small new bus station recently opened at Albion Place, off Castle Way.

 🚌 Bus Services and Operators: